 |Weight maintenance||Calories balance||Calories intake matches calories burned|

 Where do calories come from and how do we burn calories?
 See below for sources of calories intake and burned.
 Did you know that most of the calories we burn in a day come from our basal metabolism?
-That is, the caloric cost of simply being alive, even if we are not moving, makes up the majority of the calories we burn.
-For more information on basal metabolism, please see the Appendix A.
+That is, the calorie cost of simply being alive, even if we are not moving, makes up the majority of the calories we burn.
+For more information on basal metabolism, please see Appendix A.

 |Calories Intake||Calories Burned|

 |+ Food||- Basal metabolism|

 |+ Beverages||- Thermic effect of food (digestion, absorption, metabolism, and storage)|